 Worse yet, Traitor Chemists/Scientists can use a machine that spews out their smoke mix of choice constantly.

-Difficult, But Awesome: Most people take the fire axe and fuck off if they get Atmospheric Technician because of the complicated, not-all-that-intuitive system, but if you know what you're doing you can either save or catastrophically fuck up the entire ship.
+Difficult but Awesome: Most people take the fire axe and fuck off if they get Atmospheric Technician because of the complicated, not-all-that-intuitive system, but if you know what you're doing you can either save or catastrophically fuck up the entire station.

 Earth-Shattering Kaboom: In older versions, it was possible to construct bombs which could completely annihilate the entire station and everything on it, leaving only empty space behind.
 Combined with the fact that they were also quite easy to build led to this happening very, very often.